arabnejad/FabCovidSim/README.md

 ## Running a standard EasyVVUQ - CovidSim campaign via Python

+NOTE: As is stands now, everything below needs EasyVVUQ functionality which is not yet present in any branch except `sparse_grid_work`, so check out this branch first.

 This demonstrates how to use a standard EasyVVUQ campaign on the CovidSim code.
 By 'standard' we mean non-dimension adaptive, where each input parameter is sampled equally.
 There are two Python scripts that need to be executed:

 1. `standard_covid_easyvvuq/covid_init_SC.py`: a standard EasyVVUQ campaign up to and including job submission.